 What kind of career do I want?

 Radiology has always been a rapidly changing field, much more so than many other areas of medicine.
 It changes at the speed of technology, not the speed of the development and approval of new drugs.
 Although there are many radiologists who are resistant to change, in my experience the most successful ones are those who adapt and adopt changes into their work.

-If you are already thinking about entering into radiology because you like the nature of the work, consider if you are ok with frequent change and findings ways to adapt that change to your workflow.
+If you are already thinking about entering into radiology because you like the nature of the work, consider if you are OK with frequent change and finding ways to adapt that change to your workflow.
 Are you curious as to what the next new thing will be, and can’t wait to figure out how to use it?
 Or do you want to be doing the same work in retirement that you are doing right now?
 If the idea of the radiology roller coaster is exciting, then welcome, and strap in.

 Those working in technology:

 Are you in tech, looking for a new possibility?
 Maybe you are already in the radiology space, and have products that could be enhanced.
 Maybe you want to enter into this new field and wonder where you can get involved.
 The question you should not be asking yourself is how you can replace the people in healthcare.
 Not only because it tends to make your customers defensive, but because it’s also not a great approach.
 Presumably you want to create useful tools, help improve the work, and make some money while you do it.
 Replacing people per se may or may not occur, but it’s not really the goal, is it?
 Why not ask instead: